emeraldkwekowe/emerald-news-app/README.md

 git clone https://github.com/emeraldkwekowe/emerald-news-app.git
 ```

-## Step 2: Build the Docker Image
+## Step 2: Modify and Build the Docker Image

+In the root directory, open Dockerfile and fill in the environment variables (API keys.
+Create yours or use the ones I shared.
+Step explained above).
 Open a terminal and navigate to the project root directory (or simply open the project in an IDE with inbuilt terminal support).
 Run the following command to build the Docker image:

 ```bash
 docker build -t emerald-news-app .